-#define mymenu myoption 280 / Mymenu is menu bar entry/ 281 / Option2=name in menu list/ #define mymenu option2
+#define mymenu_myoption280 / Mymenu is menu bar entry/#define mymenu_option2281 / Option2=name in menu list/

 Build these definition statements when you pull down the menu by adding the names of the menu and its options.
 You shouldn't renumber the existing definitions, but if you add any, choose a number you haven't used.